Introduction to the Chapel in the Fields

 Imagine there was a place called The Chapel in the Fields, a place of creativity, spirituality, hospitality, worship and a resource to the wider church.

-Close to urban south Manchester, Sinderland Green Methodist Chapel is a small church in the countryside which has recently undergone significant refurbishment in 2016.
+Close to urban south Manchester, Sinderland Green Methodist Chapel is a small church in the countryside which has undergone significant refurbishment in 2016.
 The result is 'space' that embraces the heritage of the building and brings out the best of the Chapel, its beauty and simplicity.
 In addition, the countryside surrounding the Chapel offers a real sense of peace.

 The refurbished Chapel also has a wood workshop where beautiful things are being made for sale.
 We also reach out to folk who have been referred to us to come and enjoy some time of making and creating, over a sense of well-being and therapeutic activity